Self-archiving in LUCRIS

 If you have signed an agreement with a publisher

-If the agreement allows self-archiving, you can register your publication in LUCRIS and, at the same time, upload it as a pdf file.
-If the agreement does not allow self-archiving or is unclear, write to the publisher and ask for permission.
+If the agreement allows self-archiving, you can register your publication in LUCRIS and, at the same time, upload it as a PDF file.
+If the agreement does not allow self-archiving or is unclear, contact the publisher and ask for permission.
 Letter templates can be found on our web page about copyright.

 If the publisher allows self-archiving but does not allow their published version to be used

-NB There is a feature in LUCRIS that automatically creates a cover page based on the information that has been entered in the registration form.
+NB: There is a feature in LUCRIS that automatically creates a cover sheet based on the information that has been entered in the registration form.

 If self-archiving is allowed, but the publisher has imposed a time limit before you can do it

 Several publishers allow self-archiving after a delay of 6 or 12 months, in some cases even longer.
 Time limits are presented in SHERPA/RoMEO.
 You can specify in LUCRIS that the uploaded file be accessible after a certain date: